Viscerally/http-notes/README.md

 </html>
 ```

 A server response contains three parts.
 The status line, headers and body data.
+The status line is similar to the request line.
 Skip the version and focus on two important parts.
 The status code (200) and the reason phrase (OK).

 If example.com did not have a document to serve it could have started the response with `HTTP/1.1 404 Not Found`.